ryan-mcclue/unsw/comp3222/week1.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->

+Quartus tool to target Altera FPGAs.
+This is the physical design, i.e. after VHDL stage

 CAD used to simulate circuits?
 (CAD used to draw schematics?)

 FPGAs get higher throughput due to parallel circuits with less power than CPU